top of page

 Measuring continuous cellular state transitions across scales

 Obtaining a holistic mechanistic understanding of biological processes relies on the ability to continuously measure the physiological states of cells and molecular machines through time.
-We are leveraging live cell imaging and computation to systematically measure cellular state transitions across scales: multicellular signaling synchronization (paper, twitter summary), single cell differentiation (biorxiv, twitter summary), and biomolecular complexes structural characterization.
+We are leveraging live cell imaging and computation to systematically measure cellular state transitions across scales: multicellular signaling synchronization (paper 2022, twitter summary), single cell differentiation (paper 2024, twitter summary), and biomolecular complexes structural characterization.

 research share and reuse